Guide

 • Any establishment specifically notified by the Central Government under Section 1(4) of the EPF Act

-If you are in manufacturing and are not sure which category applies, check Schedule I of the EPF Act or ask a labour law advisor.
+If you are in manufacturing and unsure which category applies, check Schedule I of the EPF Act.

 03

-Once you are registered, both you and your employees contribute to the fund every month.
+Once registered, both you and your employees contribute monthly.

-• Your employee contributes 12% of their basic salary plus dearness allowance (DA)
+• Employee contribution: 12% of basic salary plus dearness allowance (DA)

-• You also pay 0.5% in administrative charges
+• Employer also pays 0.5% in administrative charges

-• The mandatory PF contribution only applies to employees earning up to Rs.
-15,000 basic salary per month
+• The mandatory contribution only applies to employees earning up to Rs.
+15,000 basic per month

 • Payments must be made by the 15th of the following month